B.S. Health Science, Accelerated Pre-Occupational Therapy Concentration

 Total Credits20-24

-***Apply to the Pre-Occupational Therapy Accelerated Program during fall semester of junior year.***
+***Apply to the Pre-Occupational Therapy Accelerated Program during spring semester of junior year.***

 Concentration Requirements